abdolence/gcloud-sdk-rs/README.md

     * This fork focuses on simplicity and provided authentication capabilities natively.
     * Has direct dependencies to tokio runtime and chrono.
       Uses synchronisation primitives (such as Mutex) from tokio everywhere.
-    * Provides facade API for the caching async client implementation that hides complexity working with tokens and TLS.
+    * Provides facade API for the caching async client implementation based on Tower middleware that hides complexity working with tokens and TLS.
+    * Improved observability with tracing and measuring execution time of endpoints.
 - Different development cycles - the original development was updated less frequently than it was needed for me.

 I'd be glad to contribute all of the changes back if author sees the same goals.

+## High-level APIs
+Sometimes using proto generated API is tedious and cumbersome, and there is a real

 ## License
 Licensed under either of [Apache License, Version 2.0](./LICENSE-APACHE)